GENERAL TERMS AND CONDITIONS OF SALE OF DOMETIC MOBILE COOKING UK LTD. NO 06833828

 - Subject to the provisions of paragraph 4, the agreement is entered into from the moment of acceptance of the offer by the consumer and them meeting the conditions within that framework.

 - If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of acceptance of the offer electronically.
 As long as the receipt of this acceptance has not been confirmed, the consumer can cancel the agreement.

 - If the agreement is concluded electronically, the entrepreneur will take appropriate technical and organisational measures to secure the safe transfer of data and provide a secure web environment.
 If the consumer can pay electronically, the entrepreneur will observe appropriate safety measures.

-- Within the statutory parameters, the entrepreneur may investigate as to whether the consumer will be able to meet his payment obligations, as well as inform himself of those facts and factors that have a bearing on the sound conclusion of the distance contract.
-If based on this investigation the entrepreneur has valid grounds to decide against entering into the agreement, he is entitled to refuse an order or request, or to attach special conditions to the execution thereof, supported by reasons.
+- Within the statutory parameters, the entrepreneur may investigate as to whether the consumer will be able to meet their payment obligations, as well as inform their self of those facts and factors that have a bearing on the sound conclusion of the distance contract.
+If based on this investigation the entrepreneur has valid grounds to decide against entering into the agreement, they are entitled to refuse an order or request, or to attach special conditions to the execution thereof, supported by reasons.

 - The entrepreneur will include the following information with the product, in writing, or in such a way that it can be saved by the consumer on a permanent data carrier for future reference:

 - the visiting address of the entrepreneur that the consumer can contact in the event of a complaint;